The School of Medical Technology is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 The laboratories at St. Elizabeth Healthcare are modern, cheerful and efficient with state-of-the-art instrumentation.
 Six pathologists, a large staff of medical technologists and other professional personnel provide 24-hour service for the hospital and community.
 Over one million laboratory tests are done at St. Elizabeth Healthcare each year.
 The laboratory also operates several community phlebotomy centers as part of its outreach program.

 St. Elizabeth School of Medical Technology has been in operation since the 1950’s.
 Curriculum at St. Elizabeth Healthcare Medical Laboratory Science Program consists of an 11-month program of both didactic and supervised clinical training.
 Since 2009, the program has a 100% job placement rate and a 100% first time pass rate on the American Society for Clinical Pathology, Board of Certification examination.
+In addition, the program has had a 0% attrition rate (loss or failure to graduate) of students who began the final half of the program.

 The Medical Laboratory Science Program